starwit-trainings/cicd-with-jenkins/readme.md

         "message": "Herzlich willkommen"
     }
     ```
-    Hint: use maven-assembly-plugin or maven shade plugin
+    Hint: use maven-assembly-plugin or maven-shade-plugin

 ## Day 2

+### 05-Maven
 ### Task 3 - Maven with Subprojects

 1. Go to Usermanagement